 Qualification as a REIT does not depend on the extent to which the REIT's capital stock is owned by U.S. persons.
 However, as a result of the merger, Regency expects no longer to qualify as a domestically controlled REIT for U.S. federal income tax purposes.
 Regency believes that SC-USRealty is the only person who may be adversely affected by Regency losing its status as a domestically controlled REIT.
-Likewise, Regency's ability to requalify as a domestically controlled REIT and its ability to remain a domestically controlled REIT if it does requalify are not expected to benefit or disadvantage any current shareholder of Regency other than SC-USRealty.
+Likewise, Regency's ability to requalify as a domestically controlled REIT and its ability to remain a domestically controlled REIT and its ability to remain a domestically controlled REIT and its ability to remain a domestically controlled REIT if it does requalify are not expected to benefit or disadvantage any current shareholder of Regency other than SC-USRealty.
 See "The Merger--Material Federal Income Tax Consequences--Tax Treatment of Non-U.S. Holders" for a detailed discussion regarding the impact of Regency not qualifying as a domestically controlled REIT.